 - Mothers of Tomorrow.
 This is the Dutch centre of expertise in the area of medicines during the pre-pregnancy period and during pregnancy and breastfeeding.
-It is part of the Pharmacovigilance Centre. - The Netherlands Nutrition Centre - VSOP the Dutch Patient Alliance for Rare and Genetic Diseases - The Trimbos Institute, a knowledge institute for alcohol, tobacco, drugs and mental health
+It is part of the Pharmacovigilance Centre. - The Netherlands Nutrition Centre - The Trimbos Institute, a knowledge institute for alcohol, tobacco, drugs and mental health - Perined supports the improvement of the quality of postnatal care through measurements and discussions

 This leaflet was compiled using current knowledge.
 The people and organisations who produced this leaflet are not responsible for any inaccuracies in the leaflet.
 However, they have paid a great deal of attention to its content.
 This leaflet is updated every year.
 You can get personal advice from your midwife, GP or gynaecologist.
-This leaflet is financed by RIVM.
+This leaflet is issued by RIVM.

-September 2023
+September 2024